swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY workshop requests](images/amy_workshop_request_menu.png)

 This page will show a list of all open workshop requests, with the name/email of the requestor, their affiliation, their preferred dates, the Carpentry type, and any other comments.
-Click on the "i" icon at the end of the line to view more details.

 ![AMY workshop request list](images/amy_workshop_request_list.png)

-This will give the user the option to accept or discard the request.
+At the bottom of this page, the user has the option to accept or discard the request.
+Choosing "Change state to Accepted" will mark it as accepted in the workshop request list but will not create a new event.
+Select "Accept and create a new event" to create a new event from this request.
 All requests should be accepted (unless spam or otherwise inappropriate) so the Carpentries can maintain a history of workshop requests.
 Events can later be marked as stalled or cancelled.

 This will open a page with a side by side view of the request details and view to create a new event.
 The new event can be created manually or if available, from the URL, as described above.